jorgeapenas/conflictdissolution/README.md

 # Introduction

-This software performs numerical routines and produces the figures for the paper **Eusociality through conflict dissolution**, by *Mauricio González-Forero* and *Jorge Peña*.
+This software performs numerical routines and produces the figures for the paper **Eusociality through conflict dissolution**, by *Mauricio González-Forero* and *Jorge Peña*, _Proc.
+R. Soc.
+B_, DOI: 10.1098/rspb.2021.0386

 # Included files